jestinbrooks/RogueChat/README.md

 "#quit" : Exits the client returning you to a terminal prompt

+"#look" : Gives information for the room the player is in, a list of other rooms and a list of players in the room

 Thanks to binarytides.com for their tutorial on python sockets and example code that got this project started